aladagemre/tutorials/content/post/installing-standalone-spark-cluster.md

 date = "2015-10-26T16:09:37+02:00"
 menu = "main"
-title = "Installing Standalone Spark Cluster" summary = "In this tutorial"
+title = "Installing Standalone Spark Cluster" summary = "In this tutorial, we are going to install a standalone Spark Cluster."

 +++